awsdocs/aws-lambda-developer-guide/doc_source/build-pipeline.md

 ## Complete the Deployment Stage<a name="create-pipeline2"></a>

 The deployment stage has an action that creates a change set for the AWS CloudFormation stack that manages your Lambda application\.
+A change set specifies the changes that are made to the stack, such as adding new resources and updating existing resources\.
+Change sets let you preview the changes that are made before making them, and add approval stages\.
 Add a second action that executes the change set to complete the deployment\.

 **To update the deployment stage**